MicrosoftDocs/Viva/WorkplaceAnalytics/Use/User-Roles.md

 ### Prerequisite skills for being assigned this role

-Users should have the following skills before being assigned one of the roles in Workplace Analytics:
+Users should have the following skills before being assigned one of the Workplace Analytics user roles:

 |  Prerequisite skills  |   Administrator |  Analyst |  Analyst (Limited Access) | Program manager |
 | ---- | ---- | ---- | ---- | ---- | ---- |